Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion.md

 This armour has 6 charges.
 The wearer can expend the armour's charges in the following ways:

 - When the wearer makes a Strength check or a Strength saving throw, it can expend 1 charge to add a bonus to the roll equal to its Intelligence modifier.
-- If the creature would be knocked prone, it can use its reaction to expend 1 charge to avoid being knocked prone.
+- The creature can take a Reaction to expend 1 charge to end the Prone condition.

 The armour regains 1d6 expended charges daily at dawn.